Sonoma Art Directory

 Elizabeth Peyton creates drawings, mixed media, botanicals, collages and watercolor paintings.

 Kirk Hinshaw is a collage artist who comes from rural North Carolina, with a whimsical and dreamlike art style.
-He attended art schools in Richmond, Virginia, San Francisco Art Institute, and UC Berkeley Extension.
+He attended art schools in Richmond, Virginia, and the San Francisco Art Institute, California.
 He is active in the Arts Guild of Sonoma.

 Maria-Esther Sund is known for her mixed media art, creative paintings and collages.
 Before settling in Northern California, she was born and raised in El Salvador, and studied art at Simmons College in Boston, MA and La Universidad de Las Americas in Puebla, Mexico.